KrrishYadav/wine-quality-classification/README.md

 Model Three: Support Vector Machine
 “SVM is a supervised ML algorithm which is used for classification problems.
 It uses a technique called kernel trick to transfigure non-linear low dimension space to a higher dimension space to get linear classification/separator.”

+Model Four: Logistic Regression
+“The Logistic Regression is a regression model which is used to analyse relationship between a dichotomous (in which the axis is divided into two branches) dependent variable and categorical or numerical independent variables.
+It actually combines the independent variables to estimate the probability that a particular event will occur.”

+Model Five: AdaBoost classifier
+“Ada-boost or Adaptive Boosting is an ensemble boosting algorithm which aims to convert a set of weak classifiers into a strong one.
+It can be used to boost the performance of any ML algorithm and is best used with weak learners.”

+  Model Six: XG Boost classifier
+“XG Boost (Extreme Gradient Boosting) uses the boosting algorithms and implements the gradient boosting decision tree algorithm.
+Gradient boosting is an approach where new models are created that predict the residuals or errors of prior models and then add it together to make the final prediction.”

+Model Seven: K-Nearest Neighbour (KNN)
+“KNN is a non-parametric ML algorithm, which works on close proximity (similar things are near to each other).”

+Model Eight: Naive Bayes
+“The naive Bayes Algorithm is a classification machine learning algorithms that helps to classify the data based upon the conditional probability.”

+### Conclusion
+•	After running the models, I used the following metrics: Accuracy, Precision, Recall and ROC Score to evaluate our model prediction performance.
+•	We also did hyperparameter tuning on some models to increase their effectiveness and accuracy.
+•	Since AdaBoost classifier model has the highest metrics score , I chose it as the final model to use.